-The UK has a unique community with strengths in art, culture and technology, sparking trends and influencing creative practice.
-CreativeXR unlocks the opportunity for this community to experiment with immersive content that inspires audiences.
+The UK has a unique creative community with strengths in art, culture and technology, sparking trends and influencing practice around the world.
+CreativeXR unlocks the opportunity for this community to experiment with immersive content that will inspire future audiences.

 Immersive technologies (including virtual and augmented reality) have significant potential to enable new formats of creative content for audiences and users.
 This emerging medium offers the arts and culture sector an unprecedented opportunity to create outstanding content that inspires us, brings us together and teaches us about ourselves and the world around us.

-Focused on the creative industries, particularly the arts and culture sector; the three month programme works with the best creative teams to help develop concepts and prototypes of immersive content by offering access to finance, facilities, industry leaders and commissioning bodies, and the opportunity to pitch for further development funding.
-The programme has been developed by Digital Catapult and Arts Council England, with support from Innovate UK.
+Focused on the creative industries, particularly the arts and culture sector; CreativeXR works with the best creative teams to help develop concepts and prototypes of immersive content by offering access to finance, facilities, industry leaders and commissioning bodies, and the opportunity to pitch for further development funding.
+Now in its second year, CreativeXR is run as a partnership between Digital Catapult and Arts Council England.

 CreativeXR will help the UK to make the most of the wealth of talent it possesses in the creative industries.
 Working closely with current and future content commissioners, the programme is designed to enable the UK’s arts and cultural sector to lead the field in immersive content creation and digital innovation.